-Note: Carers and direct care staff may be required to intervene with reasonable force to protect the child, themselves and others.
-However, Reactive Responses must not contravene the Statement of Standards (section 122 Child Protection Act 1999) or be part of a planned response.
-All strategies must be consistent with DCSYW's Positive Behaviour Support Policy.
+When responding to this behaviour, carers may be required to intervene with reasonable force to protect the child or young person, themselves and others.
+However, the emergency use of Restrictive Practices must not contravene the Statement of Standards (section 122 Child Protection Act 1999) or be part of a planned response.
+All strategies must be consistent with DCSSDS's Positive Behaviour Support and Managing High Risk Behaviour policies.